Why Do I Use Tencel Fabric?

 I love my job because it inspires me to learn and grow.
 The more I educate myself about textiles, fast fashion, and the harmful effects of the clothing industry on human health and the environment, the more I know I am on the right path.

-I love designing clothes that make people look and feel fabulous, But I also enjoy sharing what I have discovered and learning from others.
 At my shows, I have amazing conversations about fast fashion, body confidence, fabric chemicals, local shopping benefits, the environmental impact of fashion, women's empowerment and the joy of thrift store shopping.
 I love it, and I have learned so much.

 Our shopping choices must extend beyond style and comfort.
 We must understand where our clothes come from and what happens to them after we are finished with them.